R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     }
 }
 ```

-!!! tip
-    Most of this boilerplate isn't strictly necessary except for the highlighted region.
-However, the rest works around
-    [a bug in IntelliJ IDEA](https://youtrack.jetbrains.com/issue/IDEA-231254) if you wish to use that IDE in which
-    interactive JavaDocs would otherwise not be available.
-To benefit from the workaround you should run `./gradlew idea`
-    to generate your IntelliJ project.
-If IntelliJ is running at the time it should automatically notice the changes and
-    apply them.
-If you click "import from Gradle" in the notification popup workflow then everything will work fine
-    except JavaDoc integration.

 ### Configure the host module
 Add this bit of code to your host `build.gradle` file to let the [mode](tutorial.md#enclave-modes) be chosen from the command line: